 Here are some key points about encephalitis.
 More detail and supporting information is in the main article.

-- Encephalitis most often affects children, elderly people and those with compromised immune systems.
+- Encephalitis most often affects children, older adults, and those with compromised immune systems

 What is encephalitis?